 Friends of Fakahatchee: Dedicated to financial and volunteer support to preserve the unique ecology and cultural heritage of Fakahatchee Strand Preserve State Park and educate the public about its importance.

 About the The Big Cypress Bend Boardwalk

-The current boardwalk is maintained entirely through volunteer labor.
-Their work to keep up with the ravages of weather and wear in the planks and pilings often goes unnoticed, but is critical to exposing visitors to the Fakahatchee Strand.
+The current boardwalk is maintained entirely through volunteer labor and supplies are funded by visitor donations.
+Volunteers work, to keep up with the ravages of weather and wear in the planks and pilings, often goes unnoticed but is critical to exposing visitors to the Fakahatchee Preserve.

 Boardwalk Expansion Project

-The Park and FOF took the first steps in a six-month process to develop an Interpretive Prospectus by hosting an Interpretive Planning Workshop at Rookery Bay on January 14, 2015.
-The event was facilitated by Jennifer Rigby and Kris Whipple from the Acorn Group, a specialist interpretive planning firm whom FOF have retained for the duration of this project.
+Part of a decade of architectural planning included developing a story line to engage visitors.
+It was in January 2015 that the Park and FOF took the first steps in a six-month process to develop an Interpretive Prospectus by hosting an Interpretive Planning Workshop at Rookery Bay.
+The event was facilitated by Jennifer Rigby and Kris Whipple from the Acorn Group, a specialist interpretive planning firm whom FOF had retained for the duration of this project.
 Read more about this exciting step forward here.